 Return to Training

 The same applies if you have been ill.
 Your body needs to focus energy to fight the illness and return your immune system to 100%.
-Return to training too soon and you are at risk of a prolonging full recovery.
+Return to training too soon, and you are at risk of prolonging your full recovery.